Foster carer fees

-All foster carers get an allowance to cover the costs of fostering.
-But currently, there is no requirement for fee payments to be made to foster carers to recognise their time, skills and experience.
-As a result, a number of foster carers receive no payment and for those who do receive a payment the levels are very low.
+Whilst all foster carers receive an allowance to cover the costs of caring for a child in foster care.
+There is no requirement for fostering services to provide foster carers with a fee.
+As a result, some foster carers receive no fee payment, and for those who do, the levels are often low.

 Our research

-We also surveyed foster carers in the summer of 2017.
+We surveyed foster carers in the summer of 2017.
 This survey, which had almost 2,000 respondents, found that:

 • Just over half (58 per cent) of foster carers receive a fee which is separate from the allowance.